-- 2.5 The Planning Practice Guidance3 advises that if modifications are proposed to a Local Plan at the examination stage it is for the local planning authority to decide whether the sustainability appraisal report should be amended following the proposed changes to the emerging plan, irrespective of whether the proposed changes are recommended by the Inspector or are the local planning authority's own proposed amendments. - 2.6 The subsequent sections of this report outline the history of the SA in relation to the Knowsley Local Plan: Core Strategy and then assess whether the proposed modifications to the Plan are significant and provide an appraisal of those which are considered to be significant in SA terms.
+- 2.5 The Planning Practice Guidance3 advises that if modifications are proposed to a Local Plan at the examination stage it is for the local planning authority to decide whether the SA report should be amended following the proposed changes to the emerging plan, irrespective of whether the proposed changes are recommended by the Inspector or are the local planning authority's own proposed amendments. - 2.6 The subsequent sections of this report outline the history of the SA in relation to the Knowsley Local Plan: Core Strategy and then assess whether the proposed modifications to the Plan are significant.
+The report then provides an appraisal of those modifications which are considered to be significant in SA terms.